 Why start a blog as an illustrator or artist?

-While an internet presence isn't necessary to get jobs as a freelance illustrator, it is where most of my fun work came from.
+While a blog or social media presence isn't necessary to get jobs as a freelance illustrator, it is where most of my fun work came from.
 The kind of work that I love to do, that I want to present in my portfolio and develop further.

 My 'work for hire' freelance jobs came via my old, simple online portfolio and previous work connections, but what I call 'commissions' all reach me via my social media.
 Blog header illustrations, picture books, portraits, custom branding and packaging design - these are the kind of jobs I want to pursue in the future, too.